KaiserWerk/CertMaker-Bot/README.md

 ./certmaker-bot --req /some/other/dir
 ```

-To configure the app, there needs to be a `config.yml` file besides the binary.
-If it doesn't exist,
+To configure the app, there needs to be a `config.yml` file, by default besides the binary.
+If it
-it will be created at startup.
+doesn't exist, it will be created at startup.
+If you want to use a different location, use the
+parameter *--config*

 Eample:
 ```bash